VinodChoudhary12/NodeJS/README.md

 4.Always Respect HTTP Meyhods

-GET/User--- Read the user data and return the data POST/User-- Handle new User Creation.
+GET/User--- Read the user data and return the data.
+POST/User-- Handle new User Creation.
-PATCH/User--Update The User Details DELETE/User--Delete User
+PATCH/User--Update The User Details.
+DELETE/User--Delete User.

 --------------------------------------------------------------
 |           DONT Do This Mistake